Glossary of High Performance Computing Terminology

 in which the parallel processes do not all share a global memory address space.

 Because of this, communication among the different processes cannot occur only

 over shared memory.
 This is in contrast with

 which can use the shared memory space for inter-process communication.

 Distributed memory parallelism is typically implemented by using the Message Passing Interface (MPI) for communication between the tasks.
 Although programming using MPI is generally harder than using shared memory paradigms like OpenMP, it has the advantage that it is not restricted to a single node.
-This allows the job to parallelize over more CPU cores than are available on a given node, allowing for parallel jobs spanning hundreds or even thousands of cores.

 - FLOPS, short for FLoating-point